How to apply for a grant

 Trustees meet 3 times a year to consider applications, usually in spring, summer and autumn.

-The next Trustee meeting will be held on Friday 17th of November 2017.
-The deadline for receiving completed applications for this meeting has closed.
-The date of the spring 2018 meeting will be decided at the November meeting and published on this website.
+The next Trustee meeting will be held on Friday 23rd of March 2018.
+The deadline for receiving completed applications for this meeting has now passed.
+The date of the Trustee summer meeting will be decided at the March meeting and posted on this website.

 If your application is for funding under £1,000 this can be processed outside of scheduled meeting dates and usually within 4-6 weeks.